UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Revenant Missile Zombie: A 75 HP Zombie that fires revenant missiles.
 Spawns with chaingunners.
 	* Change: Drops a single rocket, because why not.

-UAC ULTRA (2012):
-* Haymaker: A minotaur-like creature with a cyberdemon's head that shoots mancubus fireballs from its hammer.
-Spawned by the Icon of Sin, does not spawn naturally.

 SURVIVE IN HELL (2012):
 * Belphegor: A tougher variant of the baron that fires in sets of two fireballs.
 * Poison Soul: A small, yet very tanky flying enemy that fires baron fireballs.
 Spawns in the pain elemental slot.